thegaleogroup/docker-inbound-agent/README.md

 ### Building/Deploying This Custom Fork

-From a PowerShell window, navigate too root of this repository.
+From a PowerShell window, navigate to the root directory of this repository.
+Execute the following to build.

     .\make.ps1